-7 Different Types of Mosaic Tiles: Which Type Is Right for You?
+6 Different Types of Mosaic Tiles: Which Type Is Right for You?

-7 Different Types of Mosaic Tiles: Which Type Is Right for You?
+6 Different Types of Mosaic Tiles: Which Type Is Right for You?

+With so many different types of mosaic tiles to choose from, you could replicate any design already out there and still make it original by using different types of tiles.
 Designs become limitless with different types of materials, sizes, and manufacturing techniques when creating tiles.
-While the uniqueness of tile design is its strength, it doesn’t mean you have to come up with original ideas when there are so many types of tiles to make any design unique and beautiful.
+While the uniqueness of tile design is its strength, it doesn't mean you have to come up with original ideas when there are so many types of tiles to make any design unique and beautiful.
+Let me show you the breadth and depth of at least seven different types of tiles that can create visually stunning designs, even when you are copying a motif, pattern, or ancient artwork to make them truly your own designs.

 1. Stone Mosaics

-To be certain, the grace and hypnotic allure of tiny stone mosaics is still an excellent choice and you can still get fantastic mosaic flower patterns and colorful geometric designs done in stone mosaics today.
+When people think about mosaics, they tend to imagine those beautiful, timeless, Roman and Greek floors with tiny bits of inlaid stone that create huge pictures when completed.
+To be certain, the grace and hypnotic allure of tiny stone mosaics is still an excellent choice, and you can still get fantastic mosaic flower patterns and colorful geometric designs done in stone mosaics today.

 However, you can also get even more sophisticated using waterjet technologies and mother-of-pearl, amongst many other types of materials and manufacturing methods that take modern day mosaics to the next level.

-Silo – View Details / Get Quote »
+Mother-of-pearl Mosaics - View Details »

 2. Glass Mosaics